Ro98ert/Cyclistic-Case-Study/Reports/Cyclistic_Markdown.md

-# Cyclistic bike-share analysis
-Google data analytics capstone project

-## 1. Business task

-Determine how annual members and casual riders use Cyclistic bikes differently.
-The purpose is to support the marketing team in designing strategies that encourage casual riders to convert into annual members.

-## 2. Data source

-The analysis uses 12 months of public trip data from the Cyclistic (Divvy) bike-share system.
-Each file contains ride IDs, timestamps, station names, bike types, and rider types.
-Personal identifiers have been removed to protect privacy.
-The data is appropriate because it directly records how each user type interacts with the system.

-## 3. Data cleaning and preparation

-Tools used: SQL and R.

-Main steps:
-- Imported 12 CSV files and standardized column names.
-- Converted start and end times to proper datetime formats.
-- Calculated ride length as the difference between end and start time.
-- Extracted the day of the week from the start timestamp.
-- Removed rides with negative or unrealistic durations.
-- Removed records with missing timestamps or rider types.
-- Merged all monthly files into a single dataset.
-- Verified consistency in column types across all data.

-The cleaned dataset was then used for exploration and analysis.

-## 4. Analysis

-### Descriptive Findings
-- Casual riders consistently take longer rides than annual members.
-- Casual rider activity peaks on weekends.
-- Annual members use the system more often on weekdays, especially during commuting hours.
-- Casual rider usage increases significantly in warmer months.
-- Annual members show more consistent usage across the whole year.

-### Observed patterns
-- Members appear to use the system primarily for transportation and commuting.
-- Casual riders appear to use the system mainly for leisure and tourism.
-- Ride length is a strong differentiator between the two groups.
-- Weekday vs. weekend behavior is distinct and consistent across months.

-## 5. Key findings

-1. Casual riders take longer rides than members, indicating more leisure-focused usage.
-2. Members ride more often during weekdays, matching commuting patterns.
-3. Casual riders show peak activity on weekends and in summer months.
-4. Annual members complete more total rides despite shorter durations.
-5. Seasonal trends strongly influence casual rider behavior.

-## 6. Recommendations

-1. Promote annual memberships during the summer, when casual usage is highest.
-2. Emphasize the benefits of membership for commuters, such as cost savings and reliability.
-3. Offer introductory membership discounts or short-term trials aimed at high-frequency casual riders to build long-term habits.

-These recommendations directly follow from the observed behavioral differences between rider types.

-## 7. Tools used

-SQL for aggregation and filtering.
-R and spreadsheets for data cleaning, transformation, and summary statistics.
-R visualizations for charts and comparisons.
+# Cyclistic Bike-Share Analysis
+Google Data Analytics Capstone Project

+## Project Overview
+This project examines behavioral differences between casual riders and annual members using Cyclistic bike-share trip data.
+The objective is to support marketing decisions focused on converting casual riders into members.

+## 1. Business Task
+Analyze how annual members and casual riders use Cyclistic bikes differently in order to identify patterns that could support membership growth strategies.

+## 2. Data Source
+The analysis uses 12 months of publicly available trip data from the Cyclistic (Divvy) bike-share system.

+The dataset includes:
+- ride IDs
+- ride start and end times
+- station names
+- bike types
+- rider types

+Personal identifiers were removed in the original source data, making it suitable for behavioral analysis.

+## 3. Data Cleaning and Preparation
+**Tools used:** SQL and R

+Main preparation steps:
+- imported and standardized 12 monthly files
+- aligned column names and data types
+- converted timestamps to datetime format
+- calculated ride length
+- extracted day-of-week values
+- removed records with missing key fields
+- filtered out negative or unrealistic ride durations
+- merged monthly files into a single dataset for analysis

+## 4. Analysis Approach
+The analysis compares casual riders and annual members across:
+- ride duration
+- weekday versus weekend activity
+- monthly and seasonal patterns
+- overall ride volume

+This approach helps identify both behavioral differences and broader usage trends across the year.

+## 5. Key Findings
+- Casual riders generally take longer rides than annual members.
+- Casual rider activity is higher on weekends.
+- Members ride more consistently on weekdays, suggesting stronger commuting behavior.
+- Casual rider activity increases during warmer months.
+- Members show more stable usage throughout the year.

+## 6. Interpretation
+The results suggest that the two rider groups use the bike-share service differently.

+- **Members** appear more likely to use bikes for routine transportation and weekday travel.
+- **Casual riders** appear more likely to use bikes for leisure, seasonal outings, or non-routine trips.

+These differences are visible in ride duration, weekly usage patterns, and seasonal behavior.

+## 7. Recommendations
+1. Increase membership promotion during periods of high casual rider activity.
+2. Emphasize the practical value of membership for frequent riders, especially around convenience and cost.
+3. Test introductory offers or short-term trials for casual riders who show repeated usage.

+## 8. Tools Used
+- **SQL** for cleaning, filtering, and aggregation
+- **R** for transformation, validation, and summary analysis
+- **Spreadsheets** for supporting review and inspection